mart337i/Coa-mapping_dk/readme.md

 ### Common Issues

 1. **Model not found**:

    - Make sure you've run the `train` command first
    - Check the model path in configuration or command-line arguments
 2. **Low accuracy**:

    - Generate more training data with `--num-transactions 5000`
    - Review more uncertain predictions to build a better answer file
 3. **File format errors**:

    - Ensure your bank transaction file has the required columns
-   - Check for encoding issues in CSV files

-### Logs

-Check the log files in the `logs` directory for detailed information about any errors.

-## License

-This software is provided under the MIT License.
-See LICENSE file for details.

-## Credits

-Developed for mapping bank transactions to the Danish Standardkontoplan V1.